long multi-region · Oceania, single hemisphere

 slow · ~49 photos / day · recovery

-27 Feb - the introduction loop: Maxwell, Marina Bay, the Gardens and Bugis.
+• 27 Feb - the introduction loop.
+Maxwell for breakfast, then Marina Bay, the Gardens, and Bugis in the evening.

-1 Mar - a rest day, just the Southern Ridges and Henderson Waves.
+• 1 Mar - a quieter day.
+The Southern Ridges and Henderson Waves above the canopy.

-3 Mar - Tiong Bahru and the Marina Barrage.
+• 3 Mar - Tiong Bahru in the morning, the Marina Barrage in the late afternoon.

 06